Skip to content

 Incubation period

-For typhoid fever, the incubation period ranges from 3 to 60 days and is usually 7 to 14 days.
-The incubation period for paratyphoid fever is usually 1 to 10 days.
+The incubation period of typhoid fever usually ranges from 7 to 21 days (may also be ranged from 3 to 60 days).
+The incubation period of paratyphoid fever is usually 1 to 10 days.

 Management